 Many people are terrified of spiders and find them extremely creepy.
 This is unfortunate because they are incredibly interesting creatures and crucial to our environment!
 Luckily, most spiders are harmless, and they control the insect population.

-Today, you are going to learn about 21 spiders that live in Iowa.
+Today, you will learn about the most common spiders that live in Iowa.

-Before we begin, note that the list below is just a fraction of the overall spiders in Iowa.
+Before we begin, note that the list below is just a fraction of the overall number of spiders found in Iowa.
 Because of the sheer number of these arachnids, it would be impossible to cover them all.
-For example, some estimates claim there are over 50,000 species on the planet!
 With that being said, I did my best to develop a list of COMMON spiders that are often seen and easily identified.